magento/pagebuilder-docs/docs/styling/use-htmlcode-to-override-styles.md

     </style>
     ```

 Using `HTML Code` in this way creates an internal stylesheet (on the page) that overrides any same-specificity CSS defined in the external stylesheets of your themes and modules.
-This can be handy when you want to test changes for existing frontend theme and module styles without having to recompile `.less` files.
+This is handy when you want to test changes of your existing module and frontend theme styles, without having to recompile `.less` files all the time.